CVE-2026-9965

 Remediation

-Compensating Controls: Ensure that browser-based security policies are enforced and that endpoint detection and response (EDR) solutions are configured to monitor for suspicious process memory modifications.
+Compensating Controls: Utilize endpoint detection and response (EDR) solutions to identify and block suspicious browser child process behavior.

 Exploitation status